Picklecombe Fort

-Fort Picklecombe stands on the extreme south eastern coast of Cornwall, a couple of miles west of the city of Plymouth.
+Fort Picklecombe stands on the extreme south eastern coast of Cornwall, a couple of miles south of the city of Plymouth.
 The fort has been a residential complex since the early 1970s but has a history dating back 150 years.

 Founding

-Fort Picklecombe was commissioned in the mid 19th century by Lord Palmerston, Foreign Secretary and then Prime Minister under Queen Victoria.
-Being an island, Great Britain was at risk from large scale enemy invasion by sea, particularly from France.
+Fort Picklecombe was commissioned in the mid-19th century by Lord Palmerston, Foreign Secretary and then Prime Minister under Queen Victoria.

-Palmerston ordered a series of coastal forts and batteries to be built in this area to defend the large naval base at Devonport in Plymouth.
+Great Britain was at risk from invasion by sea, particularly from France.
+Palmerston ordered a series of coastal forts and batteries to be built to defend the large naval base at Devonport in Plymouth.
 The coastal entrance to Plymouth is known as Plymouth Sound, and was to be defended by Fort Picklecombe to the west, Fort Bovisand to the east, and a smaller fort on the Plymouth Sound breakwater.
 Fort Picklecombe itself would be defended from attack from the rear by a series of smaller forts and batteries positioned on or near the Rame peninsula.